-- 6.56 The consent provisions can only apply where there is prior notice to SOCA of the transaction or activity; SOCA cannot provide consent after the transaction or activity has occurred.
-The receipt of a SAR after the transaction or activity has taken place will be dealt with as an ordinary standard SAR, and in the absence of any instruction to the contrary, a firm will be free to operate the customer's account under normal commercial considerations until such time as the LEA determines otherwise through its investigation. - 6.57 Where there is a need to take urgent action in respect of an account, and the seven working day consent notice period applies, SOCA will endeavour to provide a response in the shortest timeframe, taking into consideration the circumstances of the particular case.
-Where possible, this will be sooner than the seven working day time limit.
-If the customer makes strong demands for the transaction/activity to proceed, SOCA will put the firm in touch with the investigating law enforcement agency for guidance, in order to prevent the customer being alerted to the fact of suspicion and that a disclosure has been made.
-In these circumstances, each case will be dealt with on its merits. - 6.58 In order to provide a defence against future prosecution for failing to report, the reasons for any conscious decision not to report should be documented, or recorded electronically.
+- 6.58 In order to provide a defence against future prosecution for failing to report, the reasons for any conscious decision not to report should be documented, or recorded electronically.
 An appropriate report should be made as soon as is practicable after the event, including full details of the transaction, the circumstances precluding advance notice, and to where any money or assets were transferred. - 6.59 The consent regime as it currently operates in the UK is a difficult one for financial practitioners to work with, and continues to be a matter of discussion between the industry and the authorities.
 There are operational challenges and legal uncertainties concerning what can realistically constitute a 'pre-event' transaction.
-There are customer service implications - the potentially litigious consequences of declining a customer's instructions, the inability to give an explanation because of the risk of tipping-off and the problematic requirement referred to in 6.73 for (in particular, large) deposit-taking institutions to seek consent for all post-disclosure transactions over £250.
+There are customer service implications the potentially litigious consequences of declining a with on its merits.

+$C: Documents and Settings \tom.howitt.
+INTERNAL \label{eq:local_approx_local_appr$ customer's instructions, the inability to give an explanation because of the risk of tipping-off and the problematic requirement referred to in 6.73 for (in particular, large) deposit-taking institutions to seek consent for all post-disclosure transactions over £250.